richmartin/detox/README.md

 User fromClient = serializationService.fromRequest(httpServletRequest);
 ```

-2. An implementation designed for persistence in a database.
+* An implementation designed for persistence in a database.
 Whatever persistence framework your project is using, you
 will typically have to implement a class to represent the stored data; with the framework often imposing
 onerous constraints on the design of the class: e.g. a public no-arg constructor (and, consequently, non-final
 fields), a non-final class, etc. It is then common to map back and forth between these persistence classes and the
-data-transfer classes, resulting in a a proliferation of mapping code for each entity.
+data-transfer classes, resulting in a proliferation of mapping code for each entity.
 Detox, by using interfaces to
 define its value objects, allows the persistence classes to simply _implement_ the value object interface in the
 normal way,